 Some ways you can stay in touch:

 The easiest way to learn is by doing.
-If you notice any discrepancies between the reality of travelling for work and the company’s travel policy, be sure to inform the person responsible.
+If you notice any discrepancies between the reality of preparing for business travel and the company’s travel policy, be sure to inform the person responsible.
 That way, you can ensure travel compliance from other business travellers.

 Here are 8 things to consider when renting a car for business use.